nbouziani/physics-driven-ml/README.md

 ## Training

-For training, we provide in ([train_heat_conductivity.py](https://github.com/nbouziani/physics-driven-ml/blob/main/physics_driven_ml/training/train_heat_conductivity.py)) the code for training several models (CNN, encoder-decoder) on the heat conductivity example (cf. section 5 paper).
+For training, we provide in [train_heat_conductivity.py](https://github.com/nbouziani/physics-driven-ml/blob/main/physics_driven_ml/training/train_heat_conductivity.py) the code for training several models (e.g. CNN or encoder-decoder) on the heat conductivity example (cf. section 5 paper).
 This training script showcases how one can train PyTorch models with PDE components implemented in Firedrake.
 This example can easily be adapted to other forward problems by simply changing the PDE problem definition.

 Several evaluation metrics can be used for evaluation such as L2 or H1.
 For the paper experiments, we used a L2-relative error averaged across the test samples.
 The best performing model(s) with respect to the given evaluation metric will be saved in `data/saved_models` throughout the epochs.
 For example, the following command trains the model for 150 epochs on the heat conductivity dataset used in the paper using an averaged L2-relative error.